soufatn/ruby-tutorial/00-First-Test.md

 Phew!
 That's all your setup done.
 You're ready to write your tests.

 Because we want the Capybara DSL included, we're going to put our tests in the spec/features directory.

-We can still turn on the Sauce voodoo by tagging each describe block ('example group' in RSpec-lish)  with `:sauce => true`, like this:
+Turn on the Sauce voodoo by tagging each describe block ('example group' in RSpec-lish)  with `:sauce => true` like this:

     $ mkdir ./spec/features
     $ vim ./spec/features/ramen_spec.rb